adelowo/godo/README.md

 let g:go_get_update = 1 " Make use of the -u flag when installing the astitodo library. let g:godo_install_verbose = 1 " Make use of the -v flag when installing the astitodo library..

-" Refer to the official godoc for `go get` to understand what this flags stand for
+" The flags above are passed to `go get`.
+You would want to refer to the official godoc for `go get` to understand what this flags stand for

 ```
 > `g:go_get_update` is actually the same config defined by [`vim-go`](https://github.com/fatih/vim-go).
 If it doesn't exist, it is set to 0 anyways.